SSSP Operations Handbook

 II.
 E. Treasurer

 II.
-F. Board of Directors/Student Board Members
+F. Board of Directors

 Each elected member of the Board of Directors serves a three-year term and is nominated by the Nominations Committee.
 The membership elects the Board members in the General Election.
-The Editor of Social Problems and the Editor of Social Problems Forum: The SSSP Newsletter are nominated by the Editorial and Publications Committee and appointed by the Board of Directors as Board members.
-These two positions hold ex officio, non-voting memberships on the Board.
+The Chairperson of the Council of the Divisions is nominated and elected by the Division Chairs to serve as a voting member on the Board.
+The Editor(s) of Social Problems is nominated by the Editorial and Publications Committee and appointed by the Board of Directors as a Board member.
+This position and the Chairperson-elect of the Council of the Divisions holds ex-officio, non-voting membership on the Board.
 Two Student Board members are elected for a two-year term on a staggered basis so that one member is elected each year.
-The Student Board members share one vote on the Board.
-The Student Board Representatives conduct a meeting with the graduate students at the Annual Meeting.
-As compensation for these duties, the Society provides $500 to each Student Board Representative to help subsidize their meeting expenses.
+If a student board member secures a faculty or other position prior to beginning their term, they must relinquish their seat on the Board to the candidate receiving the next highest number of votes.
+If the position is secured after they begin their term, they may finish serving their two-year term.The Student Board Representatives conduct a meeting with the graduate students at the annual meeting.
+Throughout the year, the Student Board Representatives communicate with student members via the Graduate Student Listserv.
+As compensation for these duties, the Society provides up to $500 to stay at the conference hotel to each Student Board Representative to help subsidize their meeting expenses.

 II.
 G. Parliamentarian

-A Parliamentarian may be appointed by the President with the consent of the Board of Directors to advise the Society on matters of interpretation of the bylaws and of Roberts Rules of Order, Revised.
+A Parliamentarian shall be appointed by the President with the consent of the Board of Directors to advise the Society on matters of interpretation of the By-laws and of Roberts Rules of Order, Revised.
 The term of office is specified at the time of appointment, but may not exceed three years.
 Properly executed, this office can facilitate the flow of business and can provide good advice to the President on the proper and expeditious conduct of meetings.

 II.
-H. Council of Special Problems Division Chairpersons
+H. Council of the Divisions

 Duties of the Council Chair

-• that they consider joint sessions when possible
+- that they consider joint sessions when possible

-• that they have funds available for Division activities
+- that they have funds available for Division activities

-• that some divisions need to elect new chairs and must begin the process
+- that some divisions need to elect new chairs and must begin the process